Welcome to LookChem.com Sign In|Join Free

 479050-94-7 Usage

-C16-HSL, or N-3-Oxooctadecanoyl-homoserine lactone, is a long-chain molecular signal used by many Gram-negative bacteria for intercellular communication, regulation of various genetic traits and virulence.
-It belongs to the family of N-acyl-homoserine lactones (AHLs), which are involved in quorum sensing, a process by which bacteria sense and respond to changes in their population density.
-C16-HSL is known to play a role in coordinating complex behaviors such as biofilm formation, motility, and the production of virulence factors.
-Its structure consists of a long chain fatty acyl tail and a lactone ring, and its synthesis is catalyzed by specific enzymes known as AHL synthases.
+C16-HSL, or N-3-Oxooctadecanoyl-homoserine lactone, is a long-chain molecular signal that plays a crucial role in intercellular communication and regulation of various genetic traits and virulence in many Gram-negative bacteria.
+It is a member of the N-acyl-homoserine lactones (AHLs) family and is involved in quorum sensing, a process that allows bacteria to sense and respond to changes in their population density.
+C16-HSL is known for coordinating complex behaviors such as biofilm formation, motility, and the production of virulence factors.
+Its structure comprises a long chain fatty acyl tail and a lactone ring, and its synthesis is catalyzed by specific enzymes known as AHL synthases.
 In various bacterial species, C16-HSL can influence gene expression and coordinate collective behaviors, making it a key signaling molecule in bacterial communication and virulence.

 Check Digit Verification of cas no